sandialabs/scot4-docs/content/install/nextsteps.md

 Default Permissions allow the admin to set a default set of Roles that are permitted to Read, Modify, and/or Delete SCOT objects.
 This mainly applies to SCOT objects that are created by the system and not an individual user.
 In the case of an object created by a user, that object inherits the roles from that user and is subject to further modification by the creating user.

 ![Default Permissions](/images/DefaultPerms.png)

+### Getting Data into SCOT

+Please see [Feeding](/administration/feeding) for insturctions on how to start inputing Alerts and Dispatches into SCOT.